Mike IversonMusic, clawhammer banjo, and more...

 I set up some parameters for this new band and started searching for songs.
 Fortunately I didn't have to look far; I’ve always had an interest in "western" songs and already had a good number in my repertoire.

-Having decided that I wanted to start off as a duo, I contacted Ryan Shupe, my old fiddle player from Powder Ridge.
-In addition to being one of the most gifted musicians I'd ever heard, Ryan was attending Weber State University and was available!
+I soon contacted fiddler Ryan Shupe, who had played in Powder Ridge with me, and Blue Sage was born.
+In addition to being one of the most gifted musicians I'd ever heard, Ryan was attending Weber State University near my home and was available!
+The duo was soon playing shows all over Utah.

 Trio

-In the meantime, my wife Shauna had been working on the bass violin.
-I may be a little dense, but after watching her receive numerous offers from other bands, I finally caught on to the idea that she might be a good addition to Blue Sage.
+While Ryan and I got Blue Sage up and running, my wife, Shauna, was working on the bass fiddle.
+I may be a little dense, but after watching her receive numerous offers from bluegrass bands in our area, I finally caught on to the idea that she might be a good addition to Blue Sage!
+The duo became a trio.

 Blue Sage Band

-Ryan eventually left the band to pursue his own career, and I was fortunate to find another equally amazing fiddler to take his place.
-I'd watched Rob Ricks grow into the only fiddler who could fill Ryan's shoes, and I was humbled that both of these great players had wanted to be a part of my music.
+Ryan eventually left the band to pursue his own career in music and I was fortunate to find another equally amazing fiddler to take his place.
+I'd watched Rob Ricks grow into the only fiddler who could fill Ryan's shoes, and I was humbled that he was willing to take Ryan's place in the band.
 For those familiar with our 'Live At The Junction Theater' CD, Rob is the musician responsible for the incredible fiddle work on that album.

-About fifteen years into the Blue Sage saga, Rob left to get an MBA at Yale and, once again, I found myself without a fiddler.
-Fortunately, I had grown one of my own.
-My daughter Heather had grow up with Ryan and Rob's fiddling, and to my delight, some of their musicianship had rubbed off and she was able to slip right into the band when Rob left.
+About fifteen years into the Blue Sage saga, Rob left to get an MBA at Yale, and once again I found myself without a fiddler.
+Fortunately, I had grown one of my own!
+My eldest daughter, Heather, had grown up with Ryan and Rob's fiddling and to my delight, I found that their unique styles had rubbed off onto her and she was able to slip right into the band when Rob left!

 The Future